We use cookies and other tools to enhance your experience on our website and to analyze our web traffic.

 [-]

-thedoors +0 points · almost 4 years ago Original Poster
+thedoors +0 points · about 4 years ago Original Poster

 hi everybody newbie here,......so just been diagnosed with severe sleep apnia, and i need some advice please